UrbanDataWonk/website_v3/content/authors/admin/_index.md

   - course: Bachelor's in Urban and Regional Planning Magna Cum Laude
     institution: University of Illinois at Urbana-Champaign
     year: 2007 >-
-    -Magna Cum Laude
+    description: 'Magna Cum Laude'
-    -Freshman and Junior Urban Planner of the Year -Study abroad University of Sheffield, U.K.
+#    -Freshman and Junior Urban Planner of the Year
+#    -Study abroad University of Sheffield, U.K.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons